A six-part training session on topics related to dyslexia will begin on Feb. 20 and is open to teachers for registration.

 The written word

 Please contact Kristin Swanson at kristin.swansondouglasesd.k12.or.us if you have questions.
-To register, follow this link.
+Here is how to register for teacher training related to dyslexia.